zuttoapp/zutto-webapp/DEPLOYMENT.md

 1. Check the **Actions** tab in your GitHub repository for build logs
 2. Ensure your repository is public (or you have GitHub Pro for private repos)
 3. Verify the base path matches your repository name exactly
+4. **For MIME type errors**: Make sure you're accessing the deployed URL, not localhost

 ---